dewraj/blockchainpoc/README.md

 # blockchainpoc
-Trade BlockChain POC
+Trade BlockChain POC Project

-Using this repository for DevOPS Assignment
+Using this repository for DevOPS Assignment1